kweinmeister/agent-design-patterns/patterns/rag/README.md

 ## How it Works

-1. **Ingestion**: Before the agent can answer questions, knowledge must be ingested.
+Before the agent can answer questions, knowledge must be ingested.
 The `ingest.py` script reads data (e.g., from a CSV), generates embeddings for each chunk using a model like `gemini-embedding-001`, and saves them to a local SQLite database.

-2. **Retrieval**: When the user asks a question, the agent calls the `retrieve_knowledge` tool.
+When the user asks a question, the agent calls the `retrieve_knowledge` tool.
 This tool embeds the user's query and searches the vector database for the most similar content.

-3. **Generation**: The retrieved text chunks are returned to the agent.
+The retrieved text chunks are returned to the agent.
 The agent then uses this context to generate a natural language response that directly answers the user's question based on the provided facts.

 ## When to Use

-Use this pattern when your application needs to:

-- **Access Private Data**: Answer questions about proprietary documents not in the model's training set.
-- **Provide Up-to-Date Information**: Reference data that changes frequently without retraining the model.
-- **Reduce Hallucinations**: Constrain the model to answer based *only* on the provided context.
-- **Cite Sources**: Allow the model to attribute its answers to specific documents.
+Use this pattern when your application needs to access private data, providing answers about proprietary documents not in the model's training set.
+It is also essential for providing up-to-date information by referencing data that changes frequently without retraining the model.
+RAG helps reduce hallucinations by constraining the model to answer based only on the provided context, and it allows the model to cite sources, attributing its answers to specific documents.

 ## Try the Code